 EID authentication considerations for Drupal on Pantheon

-There are two modules included in the Drupal distribution that are required for EID authentication on Pantheon-hosted Drupal sites:
+There are two modules available via the UT Drupal Kit distribution that are required for EID authentication on Pantheon-hosted Drupal sites:

 - SimpleSAMLphp Authentication